 Hashomer Organization: Historical Background

-During the period of the first Jewish Immigration, in the period 1881–1904, about 13 colonies were established throughout the Land of Israel.
-Although these colonies managed to encourage the Jewish settlement in the Land of Israel, they encountered severe economic difficulties; and shortly after their establishment was forced to turn to and rely on donations; especially the money of Baron Edmund James de Rothschild until many colonies were passed to his officials to take over.
+During the first Jewish Immigration, 1881–1904, about 13 colonies were established throughout the Land of Israel.
+Although these colonies managed to encourage the Jewish settlement in the Land of Israel, they encountered severe economic difficulties; and, shortly after their establishment, were forced to turn to and rely on donations, especially the money of Baron Edmund James de Rothschild, until many colonies were passed to his officials to take over.

-Now before the foundation of the Hashomer, some of the colonies had reasonable neighborly relations with their Arab neighbors; many of them suffered harassment; attacks, and theft.
-The main cause of the harassment was land disputes.
-Much of the land of the colonies was purchased from wealthy urban families living mostly in Syria and Lebanon; whose heads were called “Effendi.”
-Prior to the sale of the land, these were leased to local residents (land tenures) The local Arabs, who from the beginning saw the landowners (Effendi) as the ones who plundered their lands; did not approve of the arrival of the Jewish settlers, for fear that they would deprive them of their land.
+Now before the foundation of the Hashomer, some of the colonies had reasonable neighborly relations with their Arab neighbors; many suffered harassment, attacks, and theft.
+The leading cause of the harassment was land disputes.
+Much of the land of the colonies was purchased from wealthy urban families living mainly in Syria and Lebanon, whose heads were called “Effendi.”
+Before the sale of the land, these were leased to residents (land tenures).
+The local Arabs, who initially saw the landowners (Effendi) as the ones who plundered their lands, did not approve of the arrival of the Jewish settlers for fear that they would deprive them of their land.

 Additional difficulties before the foundation of the Hashomer arose with the Bedouin tribes.
 They used to ignore property rights on land and water resources.
-In the Bedouin tradition, various laws related to the property on land, crops, and water depended on the seasons; Therefore, disputes arose with them over the use of the colonies’ lands for grazing and wells for the purpose of irrigating the flocks.
-In addition, since the central Ottoman government generally opposed the settlement of Jews in the Land of Israel, many saw the Jewish settlers as whose blood is permitted, and their property out for grabs.
+In the Bedouin tradition, various laws related to the property on land, crops, and water depended on the seasons; Therefore, disputes arose with them over the use of the colonies’ lands for grazing and wells to irrigate the flocks.
+In addition, since the central Ottoman government generally opposed the settlement of Jews in the Land of Israel, many saw the Jewish settlers whose blood was permitted and their property out for grabs.

-The harassment and plague of thefts led the settlers to organize for self-defense and guarding; which was initially based on the people of the colonies.
-Over time, the colonies began to employ local residents – Arabs, and Circassians.
-Following the transition of the colonies to the Baron and the management of most of the colonies by his officials; the trend of employing Arab guards increased.
-The Baron’s officials, in an attempt to prevent conflicts; preferred to hire the local guards to ensure the security of the colonies.
-In addition, the Baron’s officials used to pay ‘Bakshish’ (bribes) to Ottoman rulers in order to ensure the security of the colonies and a sympathetic attitude towards them.
+The harassment and plague of thefts led the settlers to organize for self-defense and guarding, which was initially based on the people of the colonies.
+Over time, the colonies began to employ residents – Arabs and Circassians.
+Following the transition of the colonies to the Baron and the management of most of the colonies by his officials, the trend of employing Arab guards increased.
+In an attempt to prevent conflicts, the Baron’s officials preferred to hire local guards to ensure the security of the colonies.
+In addition, the Baron’s officials used to pay ‘Bakshish’ (bribes) to Ottoman rulers to ensure the safety of the colonies and a sympathetic attitude towards them.

-In 1904, following a wave of pogroms in Eastern Europe, a wave of Jewish immigration to Israel began, known as the “Second Aliyah.”
-In the minds of those who came to Israel during the period, elements of Zionist ideology and immigration were integrated: tradition and faith, Jewish nationalism and Zionism; refugees and persecution in their countries of origin and livelihood programs, at the same time as part of Among those who came to Israel were young Jews who came to Palestine without capital, in order to make a living from establishing settlements in the Land of Israel; and with the intention of earning a living from what they could afford.
+In 1904, following a wave of pogroms in Eastern Europe, Jewish immigration to Israel began, known as the “Second Aliyah.”
+In the minds of those who came to Israel during the period, elements of Zionist ideology and immigration were integrated: tradition and faith, Jewish nationalism and Zionism, refugees and persecution in their countries of origin, and livelihood programs, at the same time as part of Among those who came to Israel, were young Jews who came to Palestine without capital, to make a living from establishing settlements in the Land of Israel; and to earn a living from what they could afford.
 Many of them belonged in their countries of origin to socialist and revolutionary labor movements in Russia and Eastern Europe.

-The second wave of aliyah brought with it tens of thousands of immigrants and growing demand for “Occupation of Labor.”
-In other words, the Socialists, members of the “Second Aliyah”, argued that the local economy should not be dependent on or exploit the Arab practice.
+The second wave of aliyah brought tens of thousands of immigrants and growing demand for “Occupation of Labor.”
+In other words, the Socialists, members of the “Second Aliyah”, argued that the local economy should not depend on or exploit the Arab practice.
 ‘Hebrew labor’ was a cornerstone of the Zionist-Socialist ethos.
-They believed that there was a need to transfer the protection of Jewish settlements from the Arabs to Jewish hands.
+They believed there was a need to transfer the protection of Jewish settlements from the Arabs to Jewish hands.

-On September 29, 1907, a group of activists from the Poalei Zion party met and decided on the establishment of a secret organization called “Bar Giora” with the aim of occupying the labor in preserving Jewish settlement.
-The group won guard contracts in two colonies in the Eastern Galilee, but after about a year and a half of activity and in the face of Arab militancy that intensified after the “Young Turks” uprising in July 1908; the need for Jewish guards increased.
-The members of “Bar Giora” decided to move the activity to a broader framework.
+On September 29, 1907, a group of activists from the Poalei Zion party met and decided to establish a secret organization called “Bar Giora” to occupy the labor in preserving Jewish settlement.
+The group won guard contracts in two colonies in Eastern Galilee.
+Still, after about a year and a half of activity and in the face of Arab militancy that intensified after the “Young Turks” uprising in July 1908, the need for Jewish guards increased.
+The “Bar Giora” members moved the activity to a broader framework.
 In other words, to create the Hashomer organization.

 The Establishment of “Hashomer” and the First Years

-Following the success of guarding a couple of Jewish colonies, the demand for Jewish guards increased, and the members of Bar Giora decided to focus their efforts on taking over the guarding services in the colonies.
-Therefore, it was decided to establish a union, and a legal organization (as opposed to the Bar Giora organization, which was underground), called: Hashomer.
+Following the success of guarding a couple of Jewish colonies, the demand for Jewish guards increased.
+The members of Bar Giora decided to focus their efforts on taking over the guarding services in the territories.
+Therefore, it was decided to establish a union and a legal organization (as opposed to the Bar Giora organization, which was underground) called: Hashomer.

-Within four years, Hashomer had signed contracts to guard Kfar Tavor, Hadera, Rishon Lezion, and Rehovot.
-At first, members of Hashomer guarded no more than 100 people (they also employed about 300 Jewish temporary guards) only on the built-up area of the colonies; but soon began to keep the farmers working in their fields and thus, inevitably, confronted With Arab border trespassers.
+Hashomer had signed contracts to guard Kfar Tavor, Hadera, Rishon Lezion, and Rehovot within four years.
+At first, members of Hashomer defended no more than 100 people (they also employed about 300 Jewish temporary guards) only in the built-up area of the colonies; but soon began to keep the farmers working in their fields and thus, inevitably, confronted With Arab border trespassers.

 As a result, Hashomer was at the forefront of the Zionist struggle: an armed force now defended the purchase and cultivation of land.
 Hashomer members learned the language of the Arabs and their lifestyles to improve their functioning.
-More than once they dressed as Arabs and admiringly imitated the fighting prowess of the Bedouin and their tactics.
-They insisted on Jewish dignity, but at the same time claimed that they were trying to avoid provocation and killing Arabs.
-Nevertheless, the heads of the colonies were more than once impressed that their behavior was aggressive and provocative in nature.
+More than once, they dressed as Arabs and admiringly imitated the fighting prowess of the Bedouins and their tactics.
+They insisted on Jewish dignity but simultaneously claimed they were trying to avoid provocation and killing Arabs.
+Nevertheless, the heads of the colonies were more than once impressed that their behavior was aggressive and provocative.